Kparine/battleship/README.md

 # battleShip

-### Welcome to battleShip (beta branch), let's play!
+### Welcome to battleShip (charlie branch), let's play!

-- This branch (beta), includes several changes not found on master.
+- This branch (charlie), includes several changes not found on master or beta.
 Including:
-	- Updated validation of fire method inputs
-	- Updated testing suite
+	- Alternative OOP approach to problem, still in development (09/11)

 ## To Install